willjucf/Order-Tracker/README.md

 # Order Tracker v1.3.1

-Desktop app that scans your email for Walmart and Target orders and tracks status, spending, and item stick rates.
+Desktop app that scans your email for Pokemon Center, Walmart and Target orders and tracks status, spending, and item stick rates.

 ## Requirements